B4329 road: Mountain section

-From Brynberian, the gradient increases until the road reaches 284 m at Tafarn-y-Bwlch (approximate English: Tavern at the Pass), an inn which existed at least as early as 1729, and still sustaining travellers as late as 1895.
+From Brynberian, the gradient increases until the road reaches 284 m at Tafarn-y-Bwlch (approximate English: Tavern at the Pass), an inn which existed at least as early as 1729, and still sustaining travellers as late as 1895, when it was described as a "lowly inn", but providing food.
+The building was recorded by the Royal Commission in 2003 and was still standing, but derelict, in 2024.
 On an 1888 map, the inn was called Salutation Inn.
 Close by is Waun Mawn, whose prehistoric stones have been linked to those at Stonehenge.
 Immediately after the inn, the road crosses a cattle grid marking a boundary between enclosed agricultural land and unenclosed moorland and continues to climb, reaching 404 m between Cerrig Lladron and Mynydd-du Commin.
 At the summit the B4329 meets the western end of the elevated track that runs from Mynachlog-ddu along the top of the range and is known as Flemings' Way or alternatively the Golden Road.

-After the summit, Bwlch-Gwynt (translation: windy gap), the road drops steeply to another cattle grid and the intersection with the B4313 at Greenway, also known as New Inn, which, according to Richard Fenton in the 19th century, sustained northbound travellers before "the arduous task of winding up the painful ascent of Bwlch Gwynt".
+After the summit, Bwlch-gwynt (translation: windy gap), the road drops steeply to another cattle grid and the intersection with the B4313 at New Inn which, according to Richard Fenton in the 19th century, sustained northbound travellers before "the arduous task of winding up the painful ascent of Bwlch Gwynt".

 In this locale the route crosses the imaginary Landsker Line marking the change from the largely Welsh place names of north Pembrokeshire to the largely English place names in the south of the county.

 Southern section

-After the Greenway crossroads, the road slopes more gently downwards past Rosebush reservoir and Henry's Moat, leaving the National Park just before passing through the hamlet of Tufton, where the Tufton Arms, now a pub, stands.
-In the 19th century, this was the only inn in the parish, but a much older hostelry (possibly dating back to the 13th century), known as Poll-tax Inn or Paltockes Inne still stands, now a private house bypassed by road-straightening (the old road forded a stream, shown on modern maps as Portrux Ford).
-The road passes close by Llys y Fran Country Park, through the village of Woodstock and past Scolton Manor, bridges the Carmarthen to Fishguard railway line, then passes through the hamlets of Bethlehem and Poyston Cross and the village of Crundale in Rudbaxton parish.
+After the New Inn crossroads, the road slopes more gently downwards past Rosebush reservoir and Henry's Moat, leaving the National Park just before passing through the hamlet of Tufton, where the Tufton Arms, now a pub, stands.
+A much older hostelry (possibly dating back to the 13th century), known as Paltockes Inne or Poll-tax Inn (the latter as recently as 1895) still stands; it is now a private house bypassed by road straightening (the old road forded a stream, shown on modern maps as Portrux Ford).
+The road passes close by Llys-y-frân Country Park, through the village of Woodstock and past Scolton Manor, bridges the Carmarthen to Fishguard railway line, then passes through the hamlets of Bethlehem and Poyston Cross and the village of Crundale in Rudbaxton parish.
 The inn in Crundale was the Boot and Shoe Inn, now converted to two residential dwellings.
-The section between Greenway and Woodstock is on the 345 bus route.
+The section between New Inn and Woodstock is on the 345 bus route.

-South of Crundale, the road crosses an unnamed stream at Stephen's Ford Bridge, then crosses the A40 Haverfordwest bypass on a roundabout at Withybush, and ends at another roundabout at Prendergast in the centre of Haverfordwest, connecting with the A40 spur (Cartlet Road) and the A487.
+South of Crundale, the road crosses an unnamed stream at Stephen's Ford Bridge, then crosses the A40 Haverfordwest bypass on a roundabout at Withybush, and ends at another roundabout at Prendergast in the centre of Haverfordwest, connecting with the A40 spur (Cartlet Road) and reconnecting with the A487.